oliver-kutis/.dotfiles/README.md

 The entire alacritty config is mostly based on this [article](https://www.josean.com/posts/how-to-setup-alacritty-terminal)

+To configure ability to have itallic fonts, I used this [guide](https://michenriksen.com/posts/italic-text-in-alacritty-tmux-neovim/)

 ## .p10k.zsh (custom zsh terminal)

 Making the terminal less boring :D